Users-au/socialite-provider/README.md

 This package uses GitHub Actions for continuous integration with the following workflows:

 - **Tests**: Runs unit tests across PHP 7.4, 8.0, 8.1, 8.2, and 8.3
-- **Code Coverage**: Generates and uploads coverage reports to Codecov
 - **Static Analysis**: Runs PHPStan for type checking and code quality
 - **Code Style**: Validates PHP syntax and PSR-4 compliance

 All workflows run automatically on:
 - Push to `main` or `master` branches
 - Pull requests to `main` or `master` branches

-### Test Coverage

-The test suite covers:

-- **Provider Configuration**: Tests for all configuration options and defaults
-- **OAuth2 Flow**: Tests for authorization URL generation and token exchange
-- **User Data Mapping**: Tests for user data retrieval and field mapping
-- **Custom Configuration**: Tests for custom endpoints and field mappings
-- **URL Handling**: Tests for proper URL construction with various configurations
-- **Extension Registration**: Tests for Socialite provider registration

 ### Test Structure